-Program Activities: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
-Increase traffic enforcement as practicable in areas identified as high crash corridors, with emphasis in work zones, including the 5 miles prior to either side of a work zone.
+Program Activities for FY 2020 - 2022: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
+Increase traffic enforcement as practicable in areas identified as high crash corridors, with emphasis in construction work zones, including the 5 miles leading up to a construction work zone.
 Supplement regular duty enforcement with approximately 5,000 hours of overtime enforcement, which should produce approximately 3,400 inspections/violations.
-Provide educational outreach to CMV drivers through safety talks.
+This traffic enforcement will be specifically targeted to CMV's (with an inspection) and to non-CMV's in the immediate vicinity of CMV's.
+Provide educational outreach to CMV drivers through safety talks, with a focus on prospective and mature drivers.